HectorRicardo/simple-music-app/README.md

   - A service is used to perform work in the background while the app is minimized.
 If our player lives inside a service, then this will fulfill the second expectation.
-  - A client can connect and send commands to the service.
+  - A client can bind to the service and send it commands.
 If we consider clients to be the controllers listed in Expectation 1, then this fulfills said expectation.

-If you're not knowledgeable in Android, or want a quick refresh, then read the next section for more information about services.
-If you already know services, you may skip the next section.
+If you're not knowledgeable in Android services, or want a quick refresh in this topic, then read the next section for more information about services.
+Feel free to skip the next section if you're already knowledgeable in services.

 # Services

-A service is an app component that serves two purposes:
+A service is an app component that has two features:

   - It's able to perform work in the background without needing a UI activity to be visible.